joshuacurtiss/HomeAutomation-RaspberryPi/README.md

   * [Raspberry Pi touchscreen](https://www.raspberrypi.org/products/raspberry-pi-touch-display)
   * [SmartThings Hub](https://www.smartthings.com)
   * Any way you choose to mount it, for example, this [RS Premium Touchscreen Case](https://www.amazon.com/dp/B01GQFUWIC)
-  * Speaker of your choice (a Bluetooth speaker to reduce amount of wires)
+  * Speaker of your choice (either wired or Bluetooth)
   * Obvious miscellaneous Raspberry Pi necessities, like a power cord and MicroSDHC card

 Other optional equipment you may choose to acquire:

   * If using Jasper, a decent omnidirection microphone
-  * Unrelated to this project, you may choose to acquire some [Amazon Echos](https://www.amazon.com/echo) or [Dots](https://www.amazon.com/dot) for whole-house voice control
+  * Unrelated to this project, you may choose to acquire some [Amazon Echos](https://www.amazon.com/echo), [Dots](https://www.amazon.com/dot), or [Google Homes](https://google.com/home) for whole-house voice control

 ### Basic Instructions/Tech Notes ###

-1. Download [Raspbian Jessie](https://www.raspberrypi.org/downloads/raspbian) and install on the Raspberry Pi.
+1. Download [Raspbian](https://www.raspberrypi.org/downloads/raspbian) and install on the Raspberry Pi.

 2. Do some some configuration in the Preferences panel.
    * In the Raspberry Pi Configuration panel, enable SSH and VNC.
 This makes the rest of setup easier.